We’re here for you

 As you endure this global health crisis, we want you to know we can help find coverage.
-Email us or call our dedicated phone line at 833.550.7867, available Monday through Friday, 9 am to 6 pm.
+Call 855.505.2583 to speak to one of our licensed agents about your options.

 The CDC advises that older adults and people with certain underlying medical conditions are at increased risk and should take extra precautions.
 (For example, chronic kidney disease, COPD, weakened immune system, obesity, serious heart conditions, sickle cell disease, and Type 2 diabetes.)
 People with certain other conditions might be at increased risk and should also exercise caution.

 The situation across the globe continues to evolve.
 To keep you informed, we will update this page with Capital BlueCross related COVID-19 news.
 You can find additional information about this virus, tips to stay healthy, and travel advisories on the CDC website.
 For information about Pennsylvania’s response, visit its COVID-19 website.